 I grew up loving art.
 I went to six primary schools in seven years.
-Something I learnt along the way was that drawing defined who I was.
+Something I learned along the way was that drawing defined who I was.
 Drawing breaks down barriers when you’re always the new kid.
-With great relief I went to one high school.
+With great relief, I went to one high school.
 Applecross High is a public school with an art program.
-We were a tight knit group of art nerds who went to school on Saturdays for five whole years just to do art!
-The success of this program lies in the fact that the tutors are practicing artists.
+We were a tight-knit group of art nerds who went to school on Saturdays for five whole years just to do art!
+The success of this program lies in the fact that the tutors are practising artists.

 I went on to study Fine Art at Curtin University, with the best portion of my third year spent on exchange at Chiang Mai University, Northern Thailand.
 It was there that I was alone to really play with the medium of paint.
 In 1993 conceptual art took precedence over the expressive, with the landscape genre considered the most anachronistic of all painterly pursuits.
-The degree course left me questioning everything and I lost some passion for art.
+The degree course left me questioning everything.

 After University I worked six days per week as a picture framer for 17 months to save enough money to travel.
-I backpacked for almost two years through Vietnam, Egypt, Jordan, Israel, Greece (working in a hotel and selling sketches to tourists) then Turkey before settling for a while in London and working as a picture framer in Notting Hill.
+I backpacked for almost two years through Vietnam, Egypt, Jordan, Israel, Greece (working in a hotel and selling sketches to tourists) then Turkey before settling for six months in London - working as a picture framer in Notting Hill.
 From this base I travelled throughout parts of Europe, seeing some of the world’s greatest art and architecture, including a Mark Rothko retrospective in Madrid in 1995.

-Back in Australia I settled in Fremantle and started painting and framing.
+Back in Australia I settled in Fremantle and started painting and picture framing for work.
 My first exhibition reflected some of the places I had visited but it wasn’t until 1998 that I started to paint my own backyard – the Fremantle Port.
 I was living in Pakenham Street in the old D&J Fowler building and I visited or walked past the harbour every day.
-After two more exhibitions in 1999 and 2000, I wanted a change and took myself off to Rajasthan, India for several months.
-An exhibition titled Jali was held in 2002.
-During this time I was still picture framing but now I was working out of a well-known Indigenous art gallery in Subiaco.
-It was there I discovered a love of Indigenous art.
+After two more exhibitions in 1999 and 2000, I wanted a change and took myself off to Rajasthan, India.
+A solo exhibition titled Jali emerged from this trip - Fremantle Art Centre, 2002.
+During this time I was still picture framing part-time at an Indigenous art gallery in Subiaco - now known as Mossenson Galleries.
+It was there over a six-year period, I discovered a passion for Aboriginal art and culture.

-Design found me and I took to it intuitively.
+During this period, residential design also entered my life and I took to it intuitively.
 I was exposed to architecture from a young age through my Dad.
-His plans were hand drawn with the finest Rotring pens, which had to be held almost 90 degrees for the ink to flow through the needle-like tip.
+His plans were hand-drawn with the finest Rotring pens, which had to be held almost 90 degrees for the ink to flow through the needle-like tip.
 He had a great eye and I often went to building sites with him.
 The smell of curing concrete always conjures up memories of weekends spent with him.
 Dad had been living overseas for many years, he passed away in 2002, aged 55.
 I would have loved to get his feedback on my first design project (Glyde Street) but it wasn’t to be.

-Although Fremantle was my home, I followed my heart and journeyed with my now partner to Tasmania for a period of four years while he studied Ocean Engineering.
-I decided to use the time wisely and enrolled in a Diploma of Design and Multi-media and a Cert IV in Interior Design.
-I gained some much needed computer skills and taught myself to use drawing programs for residential design work.
+At 31 yrs, I followed my partner to Tasmania for a period of four years while he studied Ocean Engineering.
+Whilst there I enrolled in a Diploma of Design and Multi-media and a Cert IV in Interior Design.
+I gained some much-needed computer skills and taught myself to use drawing programs for residential design work.

-In Tasmania I worked as a picture framer part-time and I worked towards an exhibition titled Island Tracks.
+In Tasmania, I worked as a picture framer part-time whilst also working on an exhibition titled Island Tracks.
 I found an empty building opposite the Boags beer factory and after asking around discovered Boags owned it.
 My friendly landlords charged me a token sum to rent it as a studio.
-The first painting I completed in this studio made the final cut in the prestigious Glover Prize for landscape painting.
+The first painting I completed in this studio made the final cut in the Glover Prize for landscape painting.